gilbertkristiaan/adpro-publisher/README.md

 ![Message ss](ss/3.png)

-The second graph (shown at the bottom) represents the message rate.
+The graph represents the message rate.
 This graph calculates the rate of messages received per second.
 In the displayed example, the publisher program sends multiple messages over a short period, which results in a series of spikes on the graph.
 The higher spikes indicate periods with more messages being sent within a shorter time frame, while the lower ones represent quieter intervals.
 The varying message rate is visualized through these fluctuations in the graph.